almightyGOSU/CZ3004-MDP-Almighty-Algorithm/README.md

 # AlmightyAlgorithm

-Algorithm used for MDP Project.
+Algorithm used for MDP Project, AY2014/15 Semester 2.

-Best algorithm ever!
+(Once upon a time, assumed to be the) Best algorithm ever!

+# DISCLAIMER: Terrible end result for MDP, refer to this at your own risk!!